 The exhibit I'm working on will have a total of six scenes, one of which will feature my dog finger puppets.
-In asking my sister for input re: themes for dogs -- because I don't want to have a reprise of the dogs celebrating their birthdays -- she suggested "doghouses".
-Bushels of ideas came from that suggestion, and I will show you how the doghouses are coming along in another blogpost.
+In asking around for input re: themes for dogs -- because I don't want to have a reprise of the dogs celebrating their birthdays like I'd done for the exhibit at Providence Children's Museum -- "doghouses" were offered up.
+Bushels of ideas came from that suggestion, and I'll show you how the doghouses are coming along in another blogpost.
 But for this blogpost, I thought I'd show you the beds and linens I've made for the houses.

 I made a fairly simple, straightforward pattern for the bed, making it from cardstock that doubled back on itself for extra stability.
 I added half-circles of cardstock for the head and footboards, trimmed those down, then added lengths of coffee-stirrers for the bedposts, which got painted white.
 I added bones to the footboards (a double thickness of cardstock) for a little canine pizzazz... and so some other characters don't pretend these beds are THEIRS.

 I made the bed linens using patterned cottons with white flannel.
 I'd never used flannel before with my miniatures, but I sure will use it more in the future.
 It's soft and it drapes far better than using any sort of felt I may have gravitated towards.
 The wee pillows were stuffed with lengths of quilt batting that I'd folded into thirds.
 The mattress is stuffed with a single layer of quilt batting.
 The "braided" rugs were made by gluing DMC's variegated Craft Thread onto cardstock ovals.
 A bit time-consuming considering the width of the craft thread, but worth it, I think, given the results.

 I'd already established colorways with these characters (red, blue, green), so I'm continuing in that vein.